Surrey’s Sikh population will be celebrating at this year’s Vaisakhi Parade at Gurdwara Dashmesh Darbar Temple on April 22 – and everyone is invited!

 This week, Prime Minister Justin Trudeau was also celebrating Vaisakhi.

-“This week, the Sikh community in Canada and around the world will celebrate Vaisakhi, the holiest day in the Sikh calendar,” said Trudeau in a statement.
+“This week, Sikhs in Canada and around the world will celebrate Vaisakhi, a festival that marks the most important date in the Sikh faith,” he said in a statement.

-“On behalf of our family, Sophie and I wish all those celebrating Vaisakhi a joyous celebration.”
+“On behalf of all Canadians, Sophie and I wish everyone celebrating a joyful Vaisakhi.”

 Alternatively known as the Surrey Khalsa Day Parade, the festivities also mark the anniversary of one of Sikhism’s most important events, the creation of the Khalsa in 1699.